tryethernal/hardhat-ethernal/README.md

 By default, the push function is not going to upload AST to Ethernal.
 If you want to use "Storage" tab on contracts pages, you'll need to activate it.
 To do so, set the ```hre.ethernalUploadAst = true``` flag in your Hardhat config file (this will upload the ast field, as well as the source field).

-## Reset a workspace
+## Reset a workspace programmatically

-You can manually reset a workspace by calling: `hre.ethernal.resetWorkspace(workspaceName)` (async function).
-All accounts/blocks/transactions/contracts will be deleted;
+You can reset a workspace programmatically by calling: `hre.ethernal.resetWorkspace(workspaceName)` (async function).
+All accounts/blocks/transactions/contracts will be deleted.